-What does it actually stand for?
+What does E.S.S.A. actually stand for?
 Well, that acronym you keep seeing plastered over this website stands for “Emotional Support Stuffed Animal.”
+Other names you might hear include support plush, emotional support stuffed plush, or emotional support stuffed toy.

 Why an ESSA?

-Most people already know about the calming presence a pet can provide, but unfortunately there are often many reasons why someone either can’t own or doesn’t want to own an emotional support animal or service dog.
+I have anxiety, and to this day I still have not found a perfect solution.
+What I do have however, is a stuffed animal.
+When I first heard the word “ESSA,” I had no idea what it stood for, let alone how much having one could help my daily life.
+Most people already know about the calming presence that your pet can provide, but unfortunately there are so many reasons why someone either can’t own or doesn’t want to own an emotional support animal or service dog.

 That is where the plushie comes in.
 While they are not comparable to a trained ESA or service dog, they can still provide comfort.
 And that is the main reason why most people will use an ESSA: comfort.